getsolus/help-center-docs/README.md

-# User Guide #

-This is the repository of the Solus Project's User Guide.
+# Help Center Documentation

+This is the repository for Solus's future Help Center documentation as well as previous User Guide.
+This repository exists to help facilitate and encourage community contributions to improving our documentation and enabling an easier user experience for everyone.

 Stumbled on this repo and have no idea what any of this is?
-Check out the [Solus Project](https://solus-project.com) and our Solus Operating System.
+Check out the [Solus](https://solus-project.com) operating system!

-## TODO ##
+## TODO

-TODO:

-- [x] Convert User Guide to Markdown files.
+*In order.*

+- [ ] The current task is to migrate all documentation from the [Solus Wiki](https://wiki.solus-project.com).
+- [ ] Leveraging this repo in the creation of our Help Center.
-- [ ] Create build system that aggregates Markdown files, swaps out our custom syntax for HTML, then use the HTML to generate PDFs.
+- [ ] Create a basic build system that aggregates specific Markdown files and assets to produce a User Guide.
+This will enable our User Guides to be generated whenever necessary, such as during the release of a new ISO snapshot.
-- [ ] Actually document and create consistent custom Markdown syntaxes.
-- [ ] Deliver Release 2 of User Guide

-## Licenses ##
+## Licenses

-**Build System**
+### Build System

 Files relating to the parsing / build system are licensed under GPL-2.0.
 For the full text, view LICENSE.txt.

-**Markdown**
+### Markdown

 The Markdown files in this repository are licensed under the Creative Commons By-NC-SA 4.0 License.
 For the full text, view LICENSE-MD.txt.
 Solus Project is considered the sole rights holder of these works.

-**Media Assets**
+### Media Assets

-- Solus Project logo is owned wholly by Solus Project.
+- Solus logo copyright and licensing information is provided on our [Brand Guidelines page](https://solus-project.com/brand-guidelines).
 - Non-logo assets are licensed under Creative Commons By-NC-SA 4.0 License.
 For the full text, view LICENSE-MD.txt.
 Solus Project is considered the sole rights holder of these works.